Go to: Main content »

 Come with us!

-Safari Azul starting point (Initiated), INFO CAFÉ Baqueira 1800, which can be easily reached from Baqueira 1.500 on the Baqueira TS (4‘).
+Blue Safari starting point (Initiated), INFO CAFÉ Baqueira 1800, which can be easily reached from Baqueira 1.500 on the Baqueira TS (4‘).
 Before setting off you can check your equipment, have a coffee and take another look at the great Blue Safari (initiated) route which will take you to all the corners of Baqueira Beret along slopes of average difficulty.

 A nice hot coffee and we’re off to Cap de Baqueira!